nisrulz/android-tips-tricks/Readme.md

 Contributions are always welcome, hoping people will help me in growing this.
 To contribute, simply open up a PR with the changes.

-<a href="https://nisrulz.com/android-tips-tricks" target="_blank" noopener>Click here to navigate to the searcheable book version</a>
+<a href="https://nisrulz.com/android-tips-tricks" target="_blank" noopener>Click here to navigate to the searchable book version</a>

 ### Show some ♥️ and 🌟 the repo to support the project